areeba360/WET-Assignment/README.md

 - **smartwatch.jpg**

-> All images represent tech products and are stored in the project root or `images/` folder.
+> All images represent tech products and are stored in the project root or `images/` .

 ---